brettchalupa/learn_ruby_with_specs-solutions/README.md

 ## Process

 Progress through each lesson by making the tests pass.
 You'll write Ruby code in the empty Ruby files, run the tests, and then make adjustments if the tests still fail.

+Steps:

+1. Run the specs for the lesson you're working on
+2. Don't change those specs though!
+3. Write code in the non-spec Ruby files
+4. Run the tests to see if they pass
+5. If they pass, move on to the next lesson
+6. If they fail, there's still work to do

 Once an entire directory's specs pass, that lesson is is complete. ✅